curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 	- Rescale cabinet images to power of two.
 	- Adjusted image cache to protect memory.
 		- Enforcing cache clean on low memory alert
+- Release candidate 16:
+	- Cached and compressed cabinet textures.
+Flag in config.
 ### AGEBasic change log

 [[AGEBasic]] is the integrated programing language for [[Age of Joy]].
 For more information read the [[AGEBasic programing]] documentation and [[AGEBasic Examples]]